-Between September 2, 2016 and October 13, 2016, a series of purported federal class action lawsuits styled as In re Broiler Chicken Antitrust Litigation, Case No. 1:16-cv-08637 were brought against PPC and 13 other producers by and on behalf of direct and indirect purchasers of broiler chickens alleging violations of federal and state antitrust and unfair competition laws.
+Between September 2, 2016 and October 13, 2016, a series of purported federal class action lawsuits styled as In re Broiler Chicken Antitrust Litigation, No. 1:16-cv-08637 were brought against PPC and 13 other producers by and on behalf of direct and indirect purchasers of broiler chickens alleging violations of federal and state antitrust and unfair competition laws.
 The complaints, which were filed with the U.S. District Court for the Northern District of Illinois, seek, among other relief, treble damages for an alleged conspiracy among defendants to reduce output and increase prices of broiler chickens from the period of January 2008 to the present.
-The class plaintiffs have filed three consolidated amended complaints: one on behalf of direct purchasers and two on behalf of distinct groups of indirect purchasers.
+The class plaintiffs have filed three consolidated amended complaints; one on behalf of direct purchasers and two on behalf of distinct groups of indirect purchasers.
 The defendants, including PPC, filed motions to dismiss these actions.
-On November 20, 2017, the Court denied all pending motions to dismiss with the exception of certain state-law claims by indirect purchasers that were dismissed or narrowed in scope.
+On November 20, 2017, the court denied all pending motions to dismiss with the exception of certain state-law claims by indirect purchasers that were dismissed or narrowed in scope.
 Discovery is proceeding and is currently scheduled to be complete by June 13, 2019.
-In December 2017 and January 2018 four individual direct action complaints (Affiliated Foods, Inc. v.
-Claxton Poultry Farms, Inc., Case No. 1:17-cv-08850; Winn Dixie Stores, Inc. v.
-Koch Foods, Inc., Case No. 1:18-cv-00700; and US Foods Inc. v.
-Tyson Foods Inc., et al; Case No. 1:18-cv-00700; and US Foods Inc. v.
-Tyson Foods Inc., et al; Case No. 1:18-cv-00700; and US Foods Inc. v.
-Tyson Foods Inc., et al; Case No. 1:18-cv-00700; and tus cases by July 18, 2018, with fact discovery ending on June 13, 2019, class certification briefing and expert reports proceeding from July 15, 2019 to March 16, 2020 and summary judgment to proceed 60 days after the Court rules on motions for class certification.
-The Court has ordered the parties to coordinate scheduling of the direct action complaints with the class complaints with any necessary modifications to reflec
+Between December 2017 and July 2018 eight individual direct action complaints (Affiliated Foods, Inc., et al., v.
+Claxton Poultry Farms, Inc., et al., No. 1:17-cv-08850; Winn Dixie Stores, Inc. v.
+Koch Foods, Inc., No. 1:18-cv-00245; Sysco Corp. v.
+Tyson Foods Inc., et al; No. 1:18-cv-00700; US Foods Inc. v.
+Tyson Foods Inc., et al; No. 1:18-cv-00702; Action Meat Distributors, Inc., et al., v.
+Claxton Poultry Farms, Inc., et al., No. 1:18-cv-03471; Jetro Holdings, LLC, v.
+Tyson Foods, Inc., et al., No. 1:18-cv-04000; Associated Grocers of the South, Inc., et al., v.
+Tyson Foods, Inc., et al., No. 1:18-cv-4616; and The Kroger Co., et al., v.
+Tyson Foods, Inc., et al., No. 1:18-cv-04534) were filed with the U.S. District Court for the Northern District of Illinois by individual direct purchaser entities, the allegations of which largely mirror those in the class action complaints.
+The Court's scheduling order currently requires the substantial completion of document discovery for the class cases by July 18, 2018, with fact discovery ending on June 13, 2019, class certification briefing and expert reports proceeding from July 15, 2019 to March 16, 2020 and summary judgment to proceed 60 days after the Court rules on motions for class certification.
+The Court has ordered the parties to coordinate scheduling of the direct action complaints with the class complaints with any necessary modifications to reflect time of filing.
+Discovery will be consolidated.
+In May 2018, an individual direct action complaint was filed with the U.S. District Court for the District of Kansas (Associated Wholesale Grocers, Inc. v.
+Koch Foods, Inc., et al., No. 2:18-cv-02258), the allegations of which largely mirror those in the class action complaints.
+The defendants, including PPC, filed a motion to transfer this action to the U.S. District Court for the Northern District of Illinois.
+This motion was fully briefed on July 27, 2018.